clockian-NAU/CS499_Group_3/README.md

 6. Create a new PR in GitHub.
 7. Respond to any code review feedback.

+Our team is thankful to all those who have pointed out bugs and submitted pull requests. we will need some time to review everything and we cannot guarantee that at this moment.

 ### Is all of Sourcegraph open source?
 This repository is 100% open source and builds a product known as Kinect Laser Controller.